orthecreedence/cl-async/tcp.md

 This function returns a [tcp-server](#tcp-server-class) object, which allows you to close the server via [close-tcp-server](#close-tcp-server).

+If binding to an address/port fails, `tcp-server` will throw a [tcp-server-bind-error](#tcp-server-bind-error) exception.
+Generally this only happens if the port is already in use or the port is "privileged".

 {% highlight cl %}
 ;; example